Trump and Zelensky Meet in --: A Difficult Game Under Optimistic Rhetoric

 On the positive side, this meeting represents the most substantive diplomatic progress toward peace in Ukraine during Trump's second term.
 The preliminary agreement on security guarantees and the consensus on a peace framework indicate strengthened U.S.-Ukraine coordination and lay the groundwork for subsequent negotiations.
 The meeting between Zelenskyy and European leaders, which Trump plans to host, if successfully convened, will further facilitate the alignment of positions among all parties and create conditions for the implementation of a peace agreement.
 Additionally, direct communication channels between high-level U.S. and Russian officials have been established, with both sides appearing to express a clear willingness to end the war, offering the possibility of resolving core conflicts.

-However, from a risk perspective, multiple uncertainties still dominate: First, territorial concessions, Russia's true intentions, and the division of roles among European countries remain the greatest uncertainties., especially as Russia's hardline stance on territorial issues fundamentally conflicts with Ukraine's bottom-line demands.
-If Zelenskyy is forced to make excessive territorial concessions, it could trigger strong opposition from the Ukrainian public and even lead to the collapse of his regime.
-Second, Russia's continued bombing of Ukraine after the meeting indicates that an actual ceasefire remains far from reach.
-Russia's military pressure may continue to escalate to force Ukrainian concessions.
-Third, the United States' security guarantee commitments lack specific details, and European allies' positions are wavering.
+However, from a risk perspective, multiple uncertainties still dominate: First, territorial concessions, Russia's genuine intentions, and Europe's role-sharing remain the greatest uncertainties, especially given the fundamental conflict between Russia's hardline stance on territorial issues and Ukraine's bottom-line demands.
+If Zelensky is forced to make excessive territorial concessions, it could trigger strong opposition from the Ukrainian public and even lead to the collapse of his regime.
+Second, Russia's continued bombing of Ukraine after the meeting indicates that an actual ceasefire remains far off, and Russia's military pressure may escalate to force Ukrainian concessions.
+Third, the U.S. security guarantee commitments lack specific details, and European allies' positions are wavering.
 If a unified security guarantee mechanism cannot be established subsequently, Ukraine may refuse to sign the final agreement.
-Fourth, Ukraine's domestic political divisions and corruption issues may affect the implementation of the peace agreement and even trigger internal turmoil.
-However, from a risk perspective, multiple uncertainties still dominate: First, territorial concessions, Russia's true intentions, and the division of roles among European countries remain the greatest uncertainties., especially as Russia's hardline stance on territorial issues fundamentally conflicts with Ukraine's bottom-line demands.
-If Zelenskyy is forced to make excessive territorial concessions, it could trigger strong opposition from the Ukrainian public and even lead to the collapse of his regime.
-Second, Russia's continued bombing of Ukraine after the meeting indicates that an actual ceasefire remains far from reach.
-Russia's military pressure may continue to escalate to force Ukrainian concessions.
-Third, the United States' security guarantee commitments lack specific details, and European allies' positions are wavering.
-If a unified security guarantee mechanism cannot be established subsequently, Ukraine may refuse to sign the final agreement.
-Fourth, Ukraine's domestic political divisions and corruption issues may affect the implementation of the peace agreement and even trigger internal turmoil.
+Fourth, Ukraine's internal political divisions and corruption issues may affect the implementation of the peace agreement and even trigger internal turmoil.

-Multiple media outlets have clearly pointed out that this meeting "shows no signs of major breakthroughs," with progress being more about rhetorical optimism.
-In fact, This "special meeting" appears to be more of a new starting point for Russia-Ukraine negotiations rather than an endpoint..
-Genuine peace requires all parties to make substantive compromises on their core interests and demands.
-However, judging from the current state of the game, the possibility of such compromise remains low.
+Multiple media outlets have clearly pointed out that there are no signs of significant breakthroughs in this meeting, with progress being more rhetorical optimism.
+In fact, this special meeting appears more like a new starting point for Russia-Ukraine negotiations rather than an endpoint.
+Genuine peace requires substantive compromises from all parties on core interests and demands.
+However, judging from the current dynamics of the game, the likelihood of such compromises remains low.
 As relevant analyses have warned, the United States and Russia may reach a consensus to jointly exert influence on Ukraine and Zelenskyy.
-As a small nation, Ukraine finds itself in a difficult position between the West and Russia, lacking the strategic wisdom to balance the interests of all parties, and may ultimately become a casualty in the great power game.
-Multiple media outlets have clearly pointed out that this meeting "shows no signs of major breakthroughs," with progress being more about rhetorical optimism.
-In fact, This "special meeting" appears to be more of a new starting point for Russia-Ukraine negotiations rather than an endpoint..
-Genuine peace requires all parties to make substantive compromises on their core interests and demands.
-However, judging from the current state of the game, the possibility of such compromise remains low.
-As relevant analyses have warned, the United States and Russia may reach a consensus to jointly exert influence on Ukraine and Zelenskyy.
-As a small nation, Ukraine finds itself in a difficult position between the West and Russia, lacking the strategic wisdom to balance the interests of all parties, and may ultimately become a casualty in the great power game.
+As a smaller nation, Ukraine finds itself in a difficult position between the West and Russia, lacking the strategic wisdom to balance the interests of all parties.
+Ultimately, it may become a casualty in the power struggles among major nations.

 VI.
 Conclusion: The Price of Peace and the Inquiry of History